trocafone/laika/docs/results.rst

 that must define *type* field.
 The rest of the fields depend on the type of result.
 Below are described all the supported results.

+.. note:: Results will be executed in the same order they are defined.
+If the
+    first one raise an exception, the execution will be suspended (the next ones will not execute).

 File
 ^^^^